Dianeod/docs/docs/ml/toolkit/utils.md

 Syntax: `.ml.shape[x]`

+Where

-Where `x` is an object, returns its shape as a list of dimensions.
+-   `x` is an object

+returns its shape as a list of dimensions.

 ```q
 q).ml.shape 10